KennethOmoya/Tripterium-T50-Whitepaper/README.md

 Cryptocurrencies are one of the most important inventions since the inception of the web.
 They are ushering in a new era of decentralization, privacy, and control of one’s own data that has the potential to revolutionize many parts of society.
 There are currently over one thousand cryptocurrencies in use, with hundreds more being released each year.
 Their combined market cap has grown from $10 billion in 2016, to over $400 billion at the time of writing, having previously been much higher.

+Companies involved with blockchain, the technology behind cryptocurrencies and altcoins are expected to experience significant growth over the coming years.
+Blockchain is the fastest growing market in the world and the Tripterium T50 token offers investors an opportunity to benefit from the growth in value.

 # Bitcoin Whitepaper
 The Bitcoin Whitepaper titled **_Bitcoin: A Peer-to-Peer Electronic Cash System_** was published on **_31 October 2008_** by Satoshi Nakamoto.